 In order to successfully apply for a student visa, the educational institution providing the training you wish to enroll in must comply with the following:

-- First of all, it must be an institution authorized by the Spanish Government (by the Ministry of Education) or by the regional government
+- First of all, it must be an institution authorized by the Spanish Government (by the Ministry of Education) or by the regional government.
+This means it is essential that it is registered in an official public entity

 - It is important that the course is full-time (minimum 20 hours per week)